Can you tell who are professional photographers by equipment lists?

 Photography aggregator websites have paid advertising ppc, banner ads on Google and Facebook so individual photographers will never need to, but that benefit will be divided by many thousands.

-For a comprehensive article on photography rates and prices check out the page.
+For a comprehensive article on photography prices check out the page.

 From Snappr FAQ “We have low-fee shoots which come with a limited number of photos (additional high resolution photos cost $10 each)…” Snappr keeps 50% from photographers.